andrewsolomon/PerlFoundationPR/companies/draft/net-a-porter.md

 ![NET-A-PORTER Logo](/images/net-a-porter_group_logo.png "NET-A-PORTER Logo")

-Since launching in June 2000, NET-A-PORTER has established itself as the premier online luxury fashion retailer.
+Launched in June 2000, NET-A-PORTER is an online luxury fashion retailer with offices in London, New York, Hong Kong and Shanghai.

 Link